18 June 2015

 Nurses in NSW are worried that the laws might soon change, allowing nursing homes to run without onsite registered nurses.
 This might be brought about due to changes in the way aged care is funded, on a federal level.
 If this does in fact go forward, the elderly citizens residing in many nursing homes might miss out on important medical care.
 Since many of these residents rely on regular nursing care to keep them healthy, and even alive, it is hard to imagine that this change could be allowed to happen.

-Jocelyn Hofman is a nurse from the Blue Mountains region.
+Jocelyn Hofman is a nurse working with VPXL.net from the Blue Mountains region.
 Facing fears of this possible change in policy, she stated “I'm very scared for the future of aged care if this goes ahead.
 We need the public to know because the public doesn't realise what is going on.”
 It's clear that other geriatric doctors and related specialists believe that this change must be stopped.
 A group called Alzheimer's Australia NSW said that it is a threat to the “basic human rights” of elderly citizens.
 This organization represents nursing homes that provide “high-care”, to those who need plenty of medical attention.
 They also believe that the law is currently not policed enough as it is, and essentially amounts to red tape.

 Registered nurses have hands-on involvement with residents in nursing homes.
 They play a key role in assessing the people who need medical care the most: aged citizens in nursing homes.
 Without constant monitoring and care, it is far too easy for their conditions to slip, and it can go unnoticed.
 Nurses do more than just give medical care to the ill.
 They help with things like proper diet, cognitive activities, treatment for chronic illness, managing pain medication, and even the swallowing of food and drink.
 If something should go wrong, such as a blocked feeding tube, an onsite nurse is often the only qualified person available to help.